Advisory Board

 National President of the Canadian Institute of Public Health Inspectors

-Kevin assumed the position of National President of the Canadian Institute of Public Health Inspectors on January 1, 2020.
-Kevin has been a valuable, dedicated and outspoken member of the NEC since May 2017.
-In spring 2007, he obtained his BASc in Environmental Health and Science at the First Nations University of Canada/University of Regina and obtained his CPHI(C) in the fall that same year.
-Since then, he has worked with the Saskatchewan Health Authority as a Public Health Officer, a Primary Care Manager and is currently a Clinical Integration Manager covering rural Saskatchewan.
+Kevin Kapell served as the National President Elect, President and Past President of the Canadian Institute of Public Health Inspectors (CIPHI) from January 1, 2019 until January 1, 2024.
+Kevin has been a valuable, dedicated and outspoken member of CIPHI’s National Executive Council since May 2017.
+He obtained his BASc in Environmental Health and Science at the First Nations University/University of Regina in May 2007 and obtained his Certificate in Public Health Inspection in Canada in the fall of that same year.
+Since then, he has worked for the Saskatchewan Health Authority as a Public Health Officer, a Primary Care Manager, a Clinical Integration Manager- Public Health and is currently the Manager of Ambulatory Care and the Eye Centre at Saskatoon City Hospital.

-Kevin currently lives in Saskatoon, SK with his wife Amanda and son Aiden.
-When he’s not working, he coaches both hockey and baseball, plays recreational hockey and golf, travels, and spends time at the family cabin.
+Kevin currently lives in Saskatoon SK with his son Aiden.
+When he’s not working, he chauffeurs his son to sports, plays rec hockey, baseball and golfs, travels and spends time at his cabin.

 Director of Population Health, Department of Health and Social Services